-8.23.
-A well-maintained system of rail lines shall facilitate safe and efficient movement of goods to serve the economic needs of the community and region.
+- 8.11.1.
+Development of efficient air and rail service shall be encouraged to promote economic development by connecting the community with major regional centers. - 8.11.2.
+A well-maintained system of rail lines shall facilitate safe and efficient movement of passengers and goods to serve the economic needs of the community and region.

-13. Several railroad track crossings cause traffic backups, e.g. on Baytree Rd.
+8.12.
+Several railroad track crossings cause traffic backups.

-- 8.24.
-Investigate innovative traffic management techniques to reduce traffic congestion and emergency vehicle delays. - 14.
+8.12.1.
+Innovative traffic management techniques shall be investigated to reduce traffic congestion and emergency vehicle delays.

+8.13.
 Some railroad crossings have only stop/yield signs and no drop arms, and are hazardous with poor visibility; there have been several fatalities recently.

-8.25.
-Improve transportation safety throughout the community through capital improvements and public education campaigns.
+8.13.1.
+Efforts shall be made to improve transportation safety throughout the community through capital improvements and public education campaigns.

-15. Poor ROW planning (insufficient width) in some locations.
+8.14.
+Poor right-of-way planning (insufficient width) in some locations.

-8.26.
-Ensure stakeholders and those affected by local transportation projects are provided early notification, and the public is provided opportunities to become involved with the project goals, timelines, and information throughout the duration of the project.

-16. Need larger airport with more activity, more routes (e.g. to Orlando), and more than one airline.
+- 8.14.1.
+Stakeholders and those affected by local transportation projects shall be provided with early notification of projects, and the public shall be provided with opportunities to become involved with project goals, timelines, and information throughout the duration of the project.
+8.14.2.
+It shall be recognized that narrower rights-of-way are safer in some locations due to the reduction in traffic speed brought about by reduced roadway width. - 8.15.
+Need larger airport with more activity, more routes (e.g. to Orlando), and more than one airline.

-- 8.27.
-Develop an airport that is safe and reliable, and serves as a major gateway to southern Georgia and north Florida, as well as providing multiple, efficient services to major regional hubs. - 8.28.
-Consider integrated and compatible land use scenarios which support the economic viability of the airport and surrounding community, and promote economic growth opportunities. - 8.29.
-Encourage development of efficient air and rail service to promote economic development by connecting the community with major regional centers.
+8.15.1.
+The community shall continue developing, supporting, and expanding an airport that is safe and reliable, serving as a major gateway to southern Georgia and north Florida, as well as providing multiple, efficient services to major regional hubs.

+8.15.2.
+Integrated and compatible land use scenarios shall be considered which support the economic viability of the airport and surrounding community, and promote economic growth opportunities.

-Community Facilities and Services
+9. Community Facilities and Services